 The Piazza dei Miracoli, or Square of Miracles, is where you’ll spend the rest of your time in Pisa.
 It is a must-visit on any Tuscany itinerary.

-Entry to the piazza itself is free, but you’ll need to book tickets in advance if you want to explore the insides of the buildings.
+Entry to the piazza itself is free, but you’ll need to book tickets in advance if you want to explore the inside of the buildings.

 Important Things to Note

-• Children & The Tower: Children under 8 cannot enter
+- Children & The Tower: Children under 8 cannot climb the Tower of Pisa

 Ticket Options